Adwaithpv/Challenge_1a/README.md

 If you encounter issues:

+1. **Use Docker first** - it handles all dependencies automatically
-1. Check the troubleshooting section above
+2. Check the troubleshooting section above
+3. For Docker issues, ensure proper volume mounting
-2. Verify all dependencies are installed correctly
+4. For manual setup, verify all dependencies are installed correctly
-3. Test with the provided sample files
+5. Test with the provided sample files
-4. Ensure you're using the latest version of the code

-**Note**: This solution is optimized for the specific requirements of Round 1A and may need adjustments for other use cases.
+**Note**: Docker is the recommended approach as it ensures consistent offline operation and better performance.
+Manual setup is provided for development purposes.

+**Docker Benefits**:
+- ✅ Offline operation guaranteed
+- ✅ All dependencies pre-installed
+- ✅ Consistent performance across systems
+- ✅ No manual dependency management
+- ✅ Isolated execution environment